** updated 4/17/20

 We were duly impressed by this family’s commitment and budgeting skills, and have been reminded of all the easiest places to cut costs each month.
 Paying attention to these tweaks can make a really big difference in times when we need the extra savings.

-We talk about food all the time, but it really is the biggest place to save money every month.
-Start by meal planning, only buy what’s on your list, maximize coupons and store specials, and shop around.
-It can be time consuming at first, but seeing how much money you can save each month is highly motivating.
+Now: We talk about food all the time, but it really is the biggest place to save money every month and it’s one of our largest expenses.
+Time to do meal planning, only buy what’s on the list, maximize coupons and store specials.
+The extra savings each trip adds up, and we are thankful for any places to lower the budget.

-This one is huge for our family.
-We do everything we can to cut costs on sports.
-We’ve had kids help pay for sports, shopped second hand for used gear, acted as coaches to help cut the registration fees, etc. We’ve also tried online exercise videos, started running and used our local Rec Center to avoid paying for gym memberships.
+Later: Sports are a big opportunity to save money for our family.
+We already do everything we can to cut costs on sports.
+We’ve had kids help pay for sports, shopped second hand for used gear, acted as coaches to help cut the registration fees, etc. We also use online exercise videos, started running and used our local Rec Center to avoid paying for gym memberships.

 - Do we really need this?
 Is there something similar already available that we own?

 - Is it possible to find this at a thrift store/consignment shop?

 In all truthfulness, people with modest incomes have already practiced this approach to each of these categories based on necessity.
 The discipline of frugality comes with keeping that intentional financial savvy, even when incomes increase.